On a pinning model in correlated Gaussian random environments: Introduction

 \section{Introduction}

 In this paper, we study a pinning model in Gaussian random environments (also called the \textit{disorder}), of which the correlation has a power-law decay.
-We shall show that, under proper scalings, the rescaled partition functions converge weakly to a continuum limit which can be represented by a chaos expansion.
-Our results complement those of Berger \cite{Ber13} and are consistent with the prediction of Weinrib and Halperin \cite{WH83} on the disorder relevance/irrelevance for physical systems with correlated disorder.
+We shall show that, under proper scalings, the rescaled partition functions converge weakly to continuum limits which can be represented by chaos expansions.
+Our results complement those of \cite{Ber13} and are consistent with the prediction of \cite{WH83} on the disorder relevance/irrelevance for physical systems with correlated disorders.